Businesses Can Take Advantage of Available Financial Relief through the CARES Act

 There are many provisions of the CARES Act, including loan forgiveness and credit for retaining employees, and the law impacts retirement plans, health insurance, and more.
 This details some preliminary guidance provided by the IRS and the U.S. Department of Labor.

-Small business loans with the potential of eight weeks of covered costs forgiven
+Small business loans with the potential of covered costs forgiven

-A key piece of the largest relief bill in recent memory is the more than $370 billion in funding for small businesses.
-In general, businesses with fewer than 500 employees are eligible for up to $10 million in loans, which can be used for payroll and other expenses, such as insurance premiums, mortgage interest, rent, or utilities.
+A key piece of the largest-ever economic stimulus package in American history is the $370 billion in additional funding for small businesses, which was signed into law on April 24, 2020, after the initial $349 billion in funding was exhausted.
+In general, businesses with fewer than 500 employees are eligible for up to $10 million in loans, which can be used for payroll and other expenses, such as mortgage interest, rent, or utilities.

-The original $370 billion was depleted by mid-April.
-On April 24, 2020, the Paycheck Protection Program and Health Care Enhancement Act became law, providing an additional $310 billion for loans under the Paycheck Protection Program.
-This includes $60 billion for community lenders, including state and federal credit unions, $50 billion for the Economic Injury Disaster Loan (EIDL) program, and $10 billion for EIDL grants.
+Of the $370 billion in additional funding for small businesses, the Paycheck Protection Program and Health Care Enhancement Act provides an additional $310 billion for loans under the Paycheck Protection Program.
+This includes $60 billion for small lenders (including state and federal credit unions, banks, and community development financial institutions), and $60 billion for the Economic Injury Disaster Loan (EIDL) program with $10 billion of that amount for EIDL grants of up to $10,000.

-The loans, available at financial institutions currently extending SBA loans and other non-traditional lenders, may be completely forgiven if the employer continues to keep the employees or hires back those who already have been laid off, and uses the funds for covered expenses.
+The loans may be completely forgiven if the employer continues to keep their employees or quickly hires back those who already have been laid off, and uses the funds for covered expenses.

-Recipients of a loan made under the PPP may be eligible for loan forgiveness in an amount equal to the sum of the following costs incurred and payments made during an eight-week period beginning on the date of the loan origination (not an exhaustive list):
+Recipients of a loan made under the PPP may be eligible for loan forgiveness in an amount equal to the sum of the following costs incurred and payments made during an up to 24-week period beginning on the date of the loan origination (not an exhaustive list):

-- interest payments on any covered mortgage obligation incurred before Feb.
+- Interest payments on any covered mortgage obligation in effect before Feb.
 15, 2020

-- Self-employment income of general active partners may be reported as a payroll cost, up to $100,000 annualized, on a PPP loan application filed by or on behalf of the partnership
+- Self-employment income of general active partners may be reported as a payroll cost, up to $100,000 annualized (for eight weeks, a maximum of $15,385 per individual), on a PPP loan application filed by or on behalf of the partnership.
+It is uncertain whether the PPP Flexibility Act changed this cap.
+We await further guidance.

-The amounts eligible for forgiveness include payroll costs up to $100,000 of annualized pay per employee for eight weeks (a maximum of approximately $15,385 per individual), as well as covered benefits for employees (but not owners) including health care expenses, retirement contributions, and state and local taxes imposed on employee payroll paid by the employer (e.g., unemployment insurance tax).
+The amounts eligible for forgiveness include payroll costs up to $100,000 of annualized pay per employee for the covered period, as well as covered benefits for employees (but not owners) including employer paid health care expenses and retirement contributions, and state and local taxes assessed on employee payroll paid by the employer (e.g., unemployment insurance tax.

 Other amounts eligible for forgiveness include: